rodneylab/serverless-rust/demos/rust-cloudflare-workers-turnstile-example/README.md

 # rust-cloudflare-workers-turnstile-example

 Code for implementing the server component for Cloudflare Turnstile CAPTCHAs using Rust Cloudflare Workers.
-This code accomponies the blog post on Rust Cloudflare Worker, which offers an introduction to Rust Cloudflare workers.
+This code accompanies the <a href="https://rodneylab.com/rust-cloudflare-workers-turnstile-example/">blog post on Rust Cloudflare workers</a>, which offers an introduction to Rust Cloudflare workers.
 If you have any questions, please drop a comment at the bottom of that page.

 ## Getting Started with Rust Cloudflare Workers